A Better Way to Grow Your Accounting Firm

 How to Craft a Message that Resonates

 But for most accounting firms (and most businesses), you don’t actually have a traffic problem.
-Traffic is something you can get in a variety of ways.
+More traffic is something you can get in a variety of ways.
 Traffic is a commodity.
-It’s something you can buy from Google, Facebook, or many other places who have an audience.
+It’s something you can buy.

 The problem is not traffic, it’s your message.
-In order for any marketing to work, you need a message the resonates with your ideal client.
+In order for marketing to work, you need a message that resonates with your ideal client.
 That’s why being specific is so crucial.

 Owning a Niche is the Key to Your Messaging

-When you have a specific ideal client, you can speak in a way that cuts through the noise.
-Too many accounting firms are saying the exact same thing.
+When you have a specific ideal client, you can speak to cut through the noise of all of the other accounting firms:

-Hopefully, you get the idea.
-These messages aren’t exciting or meaningful to anyone.
+You get the idea.
+These messages aren’t exciting or valuable to anyone.

-What if you had a value proposition that said: We help law firms avoid potential disbarment, because we specialize in trust accounting for law firms.
+Instead, what if your value proposition was: We help law firms avoid potential disbarment because we specialize in trust accounting for any law firm.